andrevidela/Research-report/Thesis/index.md

        …
 ```

-Which will allow `success` to be bound with linearity `2` and therefore used twice.
+This would allow `success` to be bound with linearity `2` and therefore used twice.
 We can also allow _borrowing_ of read-only variables to fix the same problem:

 ```haskell
 do datas <- getData arg1 arg2